dcolish/braces/README.rst

 version (e.g. from your site-packages directory after manually installing) and not from the original source directory.
 Otherwise, you will get a syntax error.
-You can help ensure this by not running the Python IDE from the project directory when importing Pystache.
+You can help ensure this by not running the Python IDE from the project directory when importing Braces.

 Mailing List